 Captain Comet, Cheetah, and Golden Glider stood in the small but cozy apartment of the Atley family.
-While Adam Blake talked to the portly scientist who invented the Cardialink and his beautiful young daughter, Caroline, the Cheetah curled up on a sofa, looking like nothing so much as her feline namesake.
+While Adam Blake talked to the portly scientist who invented the Cardialink and his beautiful daughter Carol, the Cheetah curled up on a sofa, looking like nothing so much as her feline namesake.

 Lisa Snart saw her pretty partner lounge and expected to hear her purr.
 She sure is in character.
 Judges would like that, mused the ex-skater.
 Lisa saw the earnest Captain explain the potential peril to the family.
 He’s even more stiff than the Flash — but cuter.
 I wonder if…

-“So someone may try to kidnap us?” asked the sweating Dr. Atley.
+“So someone may try to kidnap us?” asked the sweating Dr. Alex Atley.

 “We just want to be as safe as we can, sir,” added Comet.
 At that moment, two hulking figures kicked in the door.
 “Glider, get the Atleys out, now!” ordered Comet as he tried to intercept the newcomers.

 The Golden Glider moved with all her Olympic grace, hurrying across the room and nimbly dodging the new figures.
 She grabbed the Atleys and said, “Hurry, this way, folks!
 We’ll keep the riffraff out.”